-Your child’s attendance data can be accessed through the MCAS.
+Your child’s attendance data can be accessed through the My Child At School App.
 Alternatively, you can contact your child’s Intervention Manager, for attendance information.

-What will happen if my child’s attendance falls below the school target of 95%?
+What will happen if my child’s attendance falls below the school target?

-- You will either be invited to attend an Attendance Review with an Attendance Officer and your child’s Head of Learning and/or Head of Key Stage (and potentially other professionals, such as the School Nurse, as deemed appropriate.)
+Where there are concerns, you could be invited to attend an Attendance Review with an Attendance Officer and/or your child’s Head of Learning and/or Head of Key Stage (and potentially other professionals, such as the School Nurse, as deemed appropriate.)

-- Or, a Stage 2 meeting will be scheduled with a representative from the LA and school.
-Provision will be discussed and targets will be set for raising attendance, which will be monitored over a further two week period.
+Alternatively, a LA Stage 2 meeting could be scheduled with a representative from the Local Authority and school.
+Provision will be discussed and targets will be set for raising attendance, which will be monitored over a fixed period.

 What is an Attendance Clinic and will I be asked to attend one?

 Attendance Clinics will be used to address concerns around attendance.
 If your child is a good attender, you will not be invited to an Attendance Clinic.

 An attendance clinic is an attendance meeting, held periodically throughout the year, in which representatives from the Local Authority will meet with you and your child about the concerns around their attendance.
 These clinics could take place in school, or at The Town Hall.